 Tell me about your experience so far.

-Would you recommend study abroad to other students, and if so, why?
+Would you like to recommend study abroad to other students, and if so, why?

 How has this experience benefited your academic and professional life?